Central Pier, Blackpool: History

 The pierhead theatre was modernised in 1986 and became known as "Peggy Sue's Showboat".
 A striking addition came in 1990 when a 33 m Ferris wheel was erected, a half-scale reference to the Victorian attraction that had been part of the Winter Gardens complex a century earlier.

-The pier, now known as South Pier was built 30 years later.

 At around 3:00 a.m. on 17 July 2020, just a week after the pier reopened from the first COVID-19 lockdown, a fire broke out and destroyed a fairground ride.

 Construction and adaptation

 Central Pier is constructed mostly of cast iron with wooden decking.
 The piles on which the structure rests were driven using the screw pile method pioneered by Eugenius Birch.
 This involved twisting screw-tipped cast iron piles down through the sand until they hit bedrock.
 The materials and building techniques were similar to those used for North Pier but the structure of Central is a little more delicate in appearance.

 The pier has suffered relatively little damage save for fires in 1964 and 1973 which gutted the theatre buildings.
 The main structural alterations have been the removal of the obsolete 131 yards (120 m) low tide jetty in 1975 and the construction of the Ferris wheel in 1990.
 The addition of the wheel required the midsection of the pier to be strengthened to cope with the extra weight.
 The Central Pier caught fire in July 2020, destroying a fairground ride and damaging an engineering shed halfway along the pier.